llamafolio/llamafolio-docs/docs/introduction.md

 ## Beta

-LlamaFolio is in Beta, there may be bugs, help us improve it product by reporting any issue.
+LlamaFolio is in Beta, there may be bugs, help us improve the product by reporting any issue.

 Feel free to ask us anything on [Github](https://github.com/llamafolio), [Discord](https://discord.gg/e9DYgecJVk) or [Twitter](https://twitter.com/LlamaFolio).